 We will end the Weekend of Service with a commemorative series entitled Dismantling Segregation: Race, Poverty, and Privilege on Vanderbilt’s campus.
 This series will focus on the modern-day meaning of segregation and how it should be addressed in issues of race and class today.
 For more information about this series, please visit the Vanderbilt MLK Commemoration webpage.

-Note: We will accept project proposals beginning November 17, 2014 through Monday, January 5, 2015.
+Note: We will accept project proposals through Wednesday, January 7, 2015.
 When your organization’s project has been approved, we will add your project to the OACS website for students to begin signing up immediately.